 ACT publicizes its educational programs, community initiatives, training seminars, resources and more through the media, direct mailings, personal contacts, professional organizations and on this website.

 WILL ACT PROVIDE EDUCATIONAL PRESENTATIONS TO MY NEIGHBORHOOD WATCH, HOMEOWNERS ASSOCIATION, SCHOOL GROUP, CHURCH GROUP OR OTHER ORGANIZATION?

 Yes, if ACT members are available.
 Regular outreach programs on the subject of animal cruelty are available through the following organization:Humane Society of Southern Arizona’s Community Outreach Department.

 WILL ACT ACCEPT DONATIONS?

 Of course.
 Funds for ACT are administered by the Humane Society of Southern Arizona so all donations are tax-deductible.
 Contributions should be mailed to the Humane Society of Southern Arizona, ATTN: Animal Cruelty Taskforce, 3450 N. Kelvin Blvd., Tucson, Arizona.
 85716.
-Please make checks payable to the Humane Society and write "ACT" in the memo area.
+Please make checks payable to the Humane Society of Southern Arizona and write “ACT” in the memo area.
 100% of donations are used to enhance enforcement or provide public education on the subject of animal cruelty.
-You can also donate online by using the secure PayPal system by clicking here.